KevinJoerg/MBFBigDataRandomForest/README.md

 ## About

-This repository is part of a project from the course "Big Data Analytics" at the University of St. Gallen.
+This repository is part of a project from the course "Big Data Analytics" at the University of St. Gallen which was held in the fall semester 2021 as part of the Master in Banking & Finance curriculum.

 ## How to execute this code